 Matthew Bronson brings to KUPR his willingness to rove about our listening area in search of interviews and stories.
 There are some regular spots with elected officials plus cultural features, interviews with wildlife experts and others in our community working on issues and projects important to us.
 Details each week can be found under "This Week" and the evergreen segments are archived here so you can listen anytime.
 You can also follow Matthew on his video podcast site - ABQlive.tv

 Jerry DiTata is a great addition to the KUPR family (read more about him under "Music".
-He hosts Home Country with Slim Randles on Saturdays and also interviews local talent for the “Let’s Get Creative” show and will also pop in as a fill-in host from time to time.
+He hosts Home Country with Slim Randles on Saturdays, interviews local talent for the “Let’s Get Creative” show and will also pop in as a fill-in host from time to time.
 And, in his spare time he backs up our KUPR engineers.
 His local artist interviews are archived here after they air.

 Ken Jones comes to KUPR from the Pacific Northwest where for four years he led the Radio-On-The-Air series of on-stage, live radio-play productions